Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 ### 2025-08-12T21:14:03-05:00 (48.31543, -91.11356) 1365 feet Camp on Koko Falls Portage

+Another party was camped across the river from the start of the Koko Falls portage.

-It was getting dark, so we made camp at around 19:20 on a &ldquo;Fort Necessity&rdquo; near Koko Falls, a short distance off the portage.
+It was getting dark, so we made a &ldquo;Fort Necessity&rdquo;camp at 19:20.
+The tent is a few tens of feet from the portage and a few feet from the falls.
+It's not heavily used but we're not the first here either.

-We've been the tent for a few minutes.
+We've been in the tent for a few minutes.
 If only we've been here a few tens of minutes earlier so we could've done things like brush our teeth.

-Another party was camped across the river from the start of the portage.

 We saw two groups of three canoes each.
 One on Saganagons and the other leaving the river.

-It was a longer day than we expected.
-We do a poor job of estimating travel time from the map.
-And of course, we did not expect up to paddle around the peninsula.
-I don't know what it is, but something has happened in the last 23 years to make the portages harder.
+We did a poor job of estimating travel time. and, we did not expect up to paddle around the peninsula, so it was a longer day than we expected.
+I wouldn't want to guess what might've happened in the last 23 years, but I'm moving slower on the portages.

 [index](#index)